-Note: The explanation of adoption of this practice should include a discussion on measures undertaken to ensure the general meeting is interactive, shareholders are provided with sufficient estic ons and the questions are responded to.
-Application : Applied Explanation on : The 39th Annual General Meeting (AGM) was held on 25 August 2021 application of the practice on a fully virtual basis.
-The key proceedings of the 39th AGM were as follows: practice i) Introduction of all Board members, Group CEO, Group CFO and Group Company Secretary. ii) Group CEO's presentation of the FY2022 Financial Performance. iii) Minority Shareholders Watch Group's questions and answers ("Q&As") iv) Presentation of Audited Financial Statements for the financial year 31 March 2021 v) Tabling of Resolutions (1) to (6) vi) Q&As session vii) Voting and poll results viii) Verification of poll results by the scrutineer, BDO Consulting Sdn Bhd.
-Following the 39th AGM, Minutes of the 39th AGM as well as Q&As posed by shareholders were made available on the Bank's website (www.alliancebank.com.my) within 30 business days of the AGM.
-Explanation for departure : Large companies are reated to complete the column red to complete the columns below.
-Non-large companies are encouraged elow.
+Note: The explanation o f adoption of this practice should include a discussion on measures undertaken to ensure the general meeting is interactive, shareholders are provided with sufficient opportunity to pose questions and the questions are responded to.
+Application : Applied Explanation on : The 40 th Annual General Meeting (AGM) was held on 4 August 2022 on application of the a virtual basis.
+The key proceedings of the 40 th AGM were as follows: practice i) Introduction of all Board members, Group CEO, Group Chief Financial Officer and Group Company Secretary. ii) Group CEO's presentation of the FY2022 Financial Performance. iii) Minority Shareholders Watch Group's questions and the Bank's responses. iv) Presentation of Audited Financial Statements for the financial year 31 March 2022. v) Tabling of Resolutions (1) to (7). vi) Q&As session. vii) Voting of Resolutions. viii) Verification of poll results by the scrutineer, BDO Consulting Sdn Bhd and announcement.
+Following the AGM, Minutes of the AGM as well as the Q&As with shareholders were made available on the Bank's website (www.alliancebank.com.my) within 30 business days of the AGM.
+Explanation for : departure Large companies are requied to complete the columns b ired to complete the columns below.
+Non-large companies are encouraged pelow.
 Measure : Timeframe :